hetznercloud/csi-driver/deploy/docker-swarm/README.md

 Currently in Beta.
 Please consult the Docker Swarm documentation for cluster volumes (=CSI) support at https://github.com/moby/moby/blob/master/docs/cluster_volumes.md

+The community is tracking the state of support for CSI in Docker Swarm over at https://github.com/olljanat/csi-plugins-for-docker-swarm

 ## How to install the plugin

 Run the following steps on all nodes (especially master nodes).